 Despite these religious traditions prohibiting or limiting interfaith marriage, American civil law has not restricted or limited marriage to couples of the same faith, and doing so would be patently unconstitutional.
 See Epperson v.
-Arkansas,

-393 U.S. 97, 104 (1968) ("The First Amendment mandates governmental neutrality between religion and religion, and between religion and nonreligion."); cf. Bandari, 227 F.3d at 1168 ("[P]ersecution aimed at stamping out an interfaith marriage is without question persecution on account of religion.") (citation and internal quotation marks omitted).
+Arkansas, 393 U.S. 97, 104 (1968) ("The First Amendment mandates governmental neutrality between religion and religion, and between religion and nonreligion."); cf. Bandari, 227 F.3d at 1168 ("[P]ersecution aimed at stamping out an interfaith marriage is without question persecution on account of religion.") (citation and internal quotation marks omitted).

 Interracial Marriage: As with interfaith marriage, religious institutions in the past have differed markedly in their treatment of interracial relationships.
 For example, some fundamentalist churches previously condemned interracial marriage.
 See Bob Jones Univ. v.
-United States, 461 U.S. 574, 580-81 (1983) (fundamentalist Christian university believed that "the Bible forbids interracial dating and marriage").
+United States, 461 U.S. 574, 580-581 (1983) (fundamentalist Christian university believed that "the Bible forbids interracial dating and marriage").

-In the past, the Church of Jesus Christ of Latter-day Saints discouraged interracial marriage.
+In the past, the Mormon Church discouraged interracial marriage.
 See Interracial Marriage Discouraged, Church News, June 17, 1978, at 2 ("Now, the brethren feel that it is not the wisest thing to cross racial lines in dating and marrying.") (quoting President Spencer W. Kimball in a 1965 address to students at Brigham Young University).
-Yet, in the context of its policy on excluding African-Americans from the priesthood, the Church expressly recognized that its position on treatment of African-Americans was "wholly within the category of religion," applying only to those who joined the church, with "no bearing upon matters of civil rights."
+Yet, in the context of its policy on excluding African-Americans from the priesthood, the Mormon Church expressly recognized that its position on treatment of African-Americans was "wholly within the category of religion," applying only to those who joined the church, with "no bearing upon matters of civil rights."
 The First Presidency, Statement on the Status of Blacks, Dec.
 15, 1969, reproduced in Appendix, Neither White Nor Black: Mormon Scholars Confront the Race Issue in a Universal Church (Lester E. Bush, Jr. & Armand L. Mauss eds., 1984).
 Similarly, religious views regarding interracial marriage must not dictate the terms of civil marriage.

-Marriage Following Divorce: Finally, the Catholic Church does not recognize marriages of those who divorce and remarry, viewing those marriages as "objectively contraven[ing] God's law."
+Marriage Following Divorce: Finally, the Catholic Church does not recognize marriages of those who have divorced and remarried, viewing those marriages as "objectively contraven[ing] God's law."
 Catechism of the Catholic Church 1650, 2384.
 However, civil law has not reflected this position, and passing a law that did so would interfere with the fundamental right to marry.
 See Boddie v.
 Connecticut, 401 U.S. 371, 376 (1971).

-In all three instances discussed above, individual religious groups have adopted particular rules relating to marriage, yet those rules do not dictate the contours of civil marriage law.
-At the same time, the religious groups that have followed those rules have been able to enforce them internally, due to our country's long tradition of separation between church and state.
-For some of these religious groups to now advocate for a religion-based understanding of marriage to be imposed on all people throughout the state smacks of a hypocritical double standard.
+In all three instances discussed above, individual religious groups have adopted particular rules relating to marriage, yet those rules have not been allowed to dictate the confines of civil marriage law.
+At the same time, the religious groups that followed those rules were able to enforce them internally, due to our country's long tradition of separation between church and state.
+For some of these religious groups to now actively advocate for a religious-based understanding of marriage to be imposed on all people through state constitutions smacks of a self-serving double standard.